BRUNEI – The Trip

 Cheap accommodation is scarce.
 The recommended Pusat Belia Hostel has been closed for several months.
 The only other cheapie is KH Soon Resthouse with $19 dorm beds.
 Very basic, it is a block from the bus depot and a few blocks from everything downtown.
 The only two travel companies in town are very close to book trips.
 It worked out great.
 The next cheapest hotel was in the $70 range and not as convenient.
 Interestingly most restaurants downtown close at 6 as there is no business.
 This is no party town.

-The Temburong District of Brunei is separated from the rest of the country by a sliver of Malaysia.
-Ulu Temburong NP is possibly the only meaningful thing to see in the country and I booked an all day tour.
+Ulu Temburong NP is possibly the only meaningful thing to see in the country and I booked an all-day tour.
 At B$135 (about $110), it is an expensive day.
 We took a speedboat about an hour to Bangar, drove to the company’s resort and then took a shallow draft Iban longboat up the river with its many rapids to the National Park.
 Only about a sq-km of the park is accessible to tourists.
 The park’s main attraction is a canopy walk.
 It starts with a long climb up a stair and then a few short walkways at the top of the trees.
 There was no explanation of anything and our guide stayed at the bottom.
 We saw two hornbills flying in the distance but virtually no other birds or critters the whole day.

 Image result for Ulu Temburong NP

 On the way back, we walked up a short creek to a waterfall and experienced a fish spa.
-The forest is magnificent primary rainforest but short on animals.
+The forest is a magnificent primary rainforest but short on animals.

 About admin